lawwu/kdd2023_notes/README.md

                     - Type 2 tasks: harder to evaluate / debug models
                     - Task specification via natural language prompt
                     - Black magic of AI = prompt engineering

+                ### Potential Areas for research:

+                - Evaluation - Goal: give holistic diagnostic of strengths and limitations
+                - Tool use - Goal: enable Al to interact with the world
+                - Factuality - Goal: reduce hallucinations. cite sources, calibration
+                - Super-alignment - Goal: ensure Al systems much smarter than humans follow human intent
+                - Multimodality - Goal: enable Al to see and hear

         - [Panel - Paradigm Shifts in the Era of LLMs: Opportunities and Challenges in Academia, Industry, and Society](./day3/llm_day_panel.md)
 - Day 4